Healthy Homes Assessment Pukahu

 Pukahu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Pukahu and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Pukahu and New Zealand rental houses where it’s reasonably practicable to install.

 From 1 July 2021

-• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024